5 Hybrid Fundraiser Ideas for Breast Cancer Awareness Month

 • Ask everyone to wear pink clothing or a pink ribbon, and share images of themselves participating using a hashtag unique to your event.
 This will help draw attention and inspire others to support or participate.

-2. Meditate for the Cause
+2. Meditate for the cause

 The world is a crazy place right now, and we could all use a moment to breathe.
 For those going through breast cancer treatment, visualization and relaxation can have a positive effect.
 It’s a great way to draw awareness and promote wellness!
+Here are the basics of hosting a breathe for breast cancer fundraiser:

 • Partner with a local meditation or yoga studio to offer a class or series for which the fee goes toward your cause that people can attend in-person or virtually.